A new option for working with your emotions!

 With the power anger gives me, I stand up a little straighter, I ground myself (this practice is in my books, audios, and online courses), and I make eye contact with my mouthy friend.
 I know that I could attack him if I need to, but my fear and shame are warning me: Don’t.
 There’s further danger here.

 I also know that if I don’t say something (if I repress my anger), I’ll be telling all of the people surrounding us that I can be attacked without any repercussions.
-My shame and fear know that this is not a good approach to my social survival, so I ask myself the questions for anger: What must be protected, and what must be restored?
+My shame and fear know that this is not a good approach to my social survival, so I ask myself the questions for anger: What do I value?
+What must be protected and restored?

-Certainly, my fashion sense isn’t that important, but this direct attack cannot go unaddressed.
+Certainly, my fashion sense isn’t an important value, but this direct attack cannot go unaddressed.
 Ignoring this situation would leave me vulnerable, but equally important, it would train my friend to be obnoxious and verbally abusive without consequence, which would severely reduce his social viability.
 Anger is the Honorable Sentry, remember, and if you channel it honorably, it will protect everyone — not just you.

 However, I know from past experience that people who verbally attack others have trouble with their own anger and shame, and trouble with their own boundaries; therefore, one of the things that needs to be protected in this situation is my mouthy friend’s already damaged sense of self.
 Wow, that’s a tremendous amount of social information that my emotions brought to me.